Concept

 Natural contemplation — seeing God in creation

 Maximos the Confessor developed the theology of natural contemplation most fully.
-For Maximos, the entire cosmos is a kind of scripture — a "book" in which God's creative intentions can be read by the purified nous.
-The five senses, when freed from the distortions of compulsive passion, become organs of spiritual perception.
-You don't stop seeing the physical world.
-You start seeing through it, to the reality that sustains it.
+For Maximos, the entire cosmos is a kind of scripture — a text in which God's creative intentions can be read by the purified nous.
+The person whose nous has been purified through prayer and watchfulness begins to see creation differently: not as a collection of objects to be used or avoided, but as a transparent medium pointing toward its source.